kiddstechnical/ALLIS-Artificial-Learning-and-Location-Intelligence-System/formal-verification/authorized-adoption/FORMAL_MODEL.md

 \end{cases}
 ```

-Where full candidate-envelope binding is part of the sealed source:
+Where the sealed source uses full candidate-envelope binding:

 ```math
 V_{envelope}(c,a)=